 7 The Fire and Emergency Services Legislation Amendment Act 2002 s.
 27(2) and (3) are transitional provisions that are of no further effect.

-8 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
+8 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
 28 had not come into operation.
 It reads as follows:

 28. Bush Fires Act 1954 amended